cloudControl/documentation/Platform Documentation.md

  * Add-ons give you access to additional services like databases.
  * Each deployment needs its own set of Add-ons.
- * Add-on credentials are automatically available to your app via the *creds.json* file.
+ * Add-on credentials are available to your app via the JSON formatted `$CRED_FILE` (and via environment variables depending on the app's language).

 ### Managing Add-ons